CreativeIT/material-angular-dashboard/README.md

 The steps below will take you through cloning your own fork, installing dependencies and building:

 1. Fork and/or clone our repository.
-To use Git from command line, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a repo](https://help.github.com/articles/fork-a-repo/) articles.
+To use Git from command line, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork repo](https://help.github.com/articles/fork-a-repo/) articles.

 ```bash
 git clone https://github.com/CreativeIT/material-angular-dashboard.git